ghoullier/zetapush-next-open-specification/1-bootstrap.md

 A new application named myApp was added to your account.
 Now you can use Cloud Services in your application.
 You can see the documentation here : https://console.zetapush.com/documentation

-To deploy your application you can use the command zeta push.
+To deploy your application you can use the command "zeta push".
 You have already an existing use of Cloud Service in front/index.js, test it !
   ```

 ---

 ### <a name="P02-BOOT04"></a> [P02-BOOT04] ETQ dev full-stack je créé une application avec la CLI sans compte existant